 Instead of simply accepting the comment, I responded with, “Call me old-fashioned, but I don’t consider being published online as being in print.
 READ MORE

 EVERYBODY KNOWS what a coincidence is: “The occurrence of events that happen at the same time by accident but seem to have some connection”—at least according to Merriam-Webster.
 But of course it’s not that simple: ‘real’ coincidences not only catch our attention, they resonate with us.

-Real coincidences seem to ‘mean something,’ even if that … READ MORE
+Real coincidences seem to ‘mean something,’ even if that meaning is just beyond our ken.
+READ MORE

 GUARDIANS OF BEING is a collaboration between Eckhart Tolle (words) and Patrick McDonnell (pictures).
 I have enthused over it since its publication in 2009, and have recommended it to everyone!
-The book describes beautifully and playfully how philosophical mutts and zen master cats help in grounding human beings—call us out of our reveries, our worries, … READ MORE
+The book describes beautifully and playfully how philosophical mutts and zen master cats help in grounding human beings—call us out of our reveries, our worries, and our self-absorption, and plant our feet back on the ground of the here and now.
+READ MORE